SF Bay Area Teaching Team

 Henry Lyne Henry is the San Francisco Class instructor.
 His classes are a balance of traditional Wing Chun training mixed with self defense application.
 He has trained in Muay Thai, Brazilian Jiu-Jitsu and other martial arts, and incorporates techniques like joint locks back into his Wing Chun practice.

-AJ Herrera - Junior Instructor
+AJ Herrera - Senior Instructor

-AJ Herrera Is one of the San Francisco Class' assistant instructors.
-He also studies Bagua Zhang and runs a Wing Chun workgroup on weekends.
+AJ Herrera AJ also studies Bagua Zhang and runs a Wing Chun workgroup on weekends.

-Ken Dam - Assistant Instructor
+Steve Aibel - Assistant Instructor

-Ken Dam Is one of the Oakland Class' assistant instructors.
+Steve Aibel Is one of the Oakland Class' assistant instructors.

-Jevon Wong - Assistant Instructor
+Anirban Sen - Assistant Instructor

-Jevon Wong Is one of the Oakland Class' assistant instructors.
+Anirban Sen Is one of the Oakland Class' assistant instructors.

 John Kang - Co-Founder